 Although located close to Casa Batllo in the Illa de Discordia area of the city, Casa Mila is a completely different experience.
 Expect a visit to Casa Mila to take a little longer than a visit to Casa Batllo as Casa Mila has its own art gallery.
-Keen to give its visitors a truly memorable experience, Casa Mila also offers early morning tours and a late night music and light show.
+Keen to give its visitors a truly memorable experience, Casa Mila also offers early morning guided tours and a late night tour with music and light show.
 Buying your Casa Mila ticket as part of a tour of Gaudi’s great works or a larger Barcelona tour can save you money and time.
 We’ve included our pick of the best Casa Mila tickets below.

 Thousands of visitors descend on Casa Mila every year, desperate to see this famous building in real life.
 Casa Mila was Gaudi's last completed commission and is a UNESCO World heritage site.
 Casa Mila has many special architectural details you will see nowhere else in the world, such as its double courtyard and statuesque rooftop ventilation units.